 When applicants accept interview appointments, they join other interviewees to meet with members of a three-person interview panel selected from a volunteer group of basic scientists, current students, administrators, and clinicians.
 Team members question applicants about their academic, personal, and prior health care experiences that may prepare them for medical school, and they rate applicants using a standardized evaluation tool relative to each variable.
 At the conclusion of the interviews, the team members forward their applicant evaluations to the Admissions Committee.
 The Committee may recommend to accept, to deny, or to place the applicant on either the hold or alternate list.
 This recommendation is then forwarded to the Dean for final approval.
 The Dean, via the Office of Admissions, notifies accepted applicants within three or four weeks of their interview.

-The interview process typically begins in September and ends in May.
+The interview process typically begins in September and ends in April/May.